 Bali’s surf town of Canggu is quickly becoming the trendiest city on the island.
 While admittedly a far cry from what local Balinese life is like, Canggu serves a different purpose for holiday-goers.
 As a world-class holiday destination, some people come just to relax and enjoy life.
 The best things to do in Canggu revolve around that lifestyle, showing off the versatility of Bali as a complete travel destination.

-However, Bali is a world-class holiday destination and some people just want to relax and enjoy life.
-Canggu is that type of vacation spot, showing off the versatility of Bali as a travel destination.
-Canggu is not overwhelmingly crowded like its neighboring Kuta or Seminyak.
-Neither is it completely devoid of like the more zen Ubud.
-Its more northerly location also gives it a slight edge over the other popular surf region of Uluwatu.
-Again, with Bali being such a versatile destination, each region of Bali offers something amazing and excels where others might lack.
+Canggu is not overwhelmingly crowded like neighboring Kuta or Seminyak.
+Neither is it completely devoid of nightlife like the more zen Ubud.
+Its more central location also gives it an edge over the popular surf region of Uluwatu.
+Again, with Bali being a versatile destination, each region of Bali offers something amazing and excels where others might lack.
 Except Kuta.
 Kuta just sucks.

 Watch the sunset and listen to live music at Batu Balong Beach